mikeygough/discogskiii-django/README.md

       * _Poor (P), Fair (F)_: Generally worth 0-5% of the Near Mint price.
 The record is cracked, badly warped, and won't play through without skipping or repeating.

+I may have discovered an additional factor for determining the value of original pressings.
+Discogs provides community metrics for each release.
+Two such metrics are community_have and community_want.
+Using these we can construct a community "demand score", community_want / community_have.
+Just eye-balling the data for Alice Coltrane, for example, there appears to be a positive relationship between demand score and lowest_selling price.
+This could be interesting data to place on a statistics page.

 <br>

 ---